neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 # Components

 :::{admonition} Why?
+To ask *why* and *how*, we must define *what*.
 What is animal behavior?
-What are its parts?
-What is the system of behavior?
-This workbook explores some of the foundational components of animal behavior and its organization.
+This workbook explores its composition and organisation.
 :::

 [Day 1](day1)